gaw89/dash-admin/README.rst

 ### Documentation

-Full documentation is available [here](https://gaw89.github.io/dash-admin-docs).
+Currently, this is the only documentation available.

 ### Installation

-Currently, Dash-Admin can be installed via pip or through cloning this repo and running ```python setup.py install```.
+Currently, Dash-Admin can be installed by cloning this repo and running ```pip install -e .```.

 #### Have fun!